kohnakagawa/PracticalPCode/README.md

 During the decompilation process, Ghidra converts machine code into P-Code, applies various optimizations, performs control flow structuring, and finally emits pseudo-C source code.
 The most important point here is that analysis can be made processor-independent by describing processor behavior with a common intermediate representation.
 This enables the support of the Ghidra decompilation for various processors.

 The use of intermediate representations is also attractive for reverse engineers because it enables a processor-independent analysis (for example, [Alexei Bluazel's excellent article](https://www.riverloopsecurity.com/blog/2019/05/pcode/) shows the data-flow analysis using P-Code).
-However, to my best of knowledge, there few examples to utilize the P-Code.
+However, to my best of knowledge, there are few examples to utilize the P-Code for automating reverse-engineering tasks.

 This repository gathers the practical P-Code examples.
 I'm currently exploring the possibilities of P-Code, so there are just a few of the use cases here.
 If you know other interesting use-cases, pull-requests are welcome.